Avler/E-commerce-Shop/README.md

 # E-commerce-Shop 🛒

+Technologies:
+- react  -
+- typescript
+- scss -
+- redux -
-Technologies: react , typescript ,scss , redux , backend mad on supabase web ,
+- backend made on supabase web ,

 ## About the Project